WISCONSIN SCHOOL BUS ILLEGAL PASSING SURVEY

 Please plan to participate in this important survey that is used to influence legislation regarding safety around the school bus.

 Note: Your organization may perform the survey on an alternate date that may work better.
 The main concern is participation in the survey.
-The only provision is that itmust be done prior to May 29.
+The only provision is that it must be done by Friday, May 26.

 Since the advent of the survey, NASDPTS has seen state initiatives to improve motorist education about school bus stopping laws.
 There have also been changes in state legislatures to increase penalties, improve enforcement, and authorize the use of photo evidence to issue citations.
 The survey data has been instrumental in documenting a continuing need for greater safety countermeasures at the state and national level, including NHTSA's commitment to a targeted national safety campaign.
 We are requesting your assistance in this important survey.

-On MAY 8th, please have your organization's school bus drivers observe and report any instances of motorists illegally passing their school buses, using the form below Even drivers who have no “pass-by’s” on the day of the survey should turn in the form so that we can get accurate data on how many pass-by’s occur per day per bus.
+On MAY 3rd, please have your organization's school bus drivers observe and report any instances of motorists illegally passing their school buses, using the form below Even drivers who have no “pass-by’s” on the day of the survey should turn in the form so that we can gather accurate data on how many pass-by’s occur per day per bus.

 Please instruct drivers to pay particular attention to the instructions and safety precautions.
 As always, their primary duty is to the safety of their students.
 Please have your drivers pay particular attention to the bottom of the form where they are instructed to“report only illegal passes that occur while the bus driver is stopped with red warning lights flashing and stop arm(s) deployed in full compliance with our state training and procedures.”